gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 let _ = s.e // Error!
 Cannot partially consume s
 ```

-Since this applies to inouts, this also applies to stored fields of self in
+Since these rules apply to inouts, this also applies to stored fields of self in
 mutating methods.
 E.x.:

 ```swift